StephenEkaputra/SortKD/README.md

 ## Acknowledgement

 This work is based on [mdistiller](<https://github.com/megvii-research/mdistiller>).
-Sincere gratitude to the contributors of mdistiller, CTKD, and LSKD for their remarkable contributions.
+Sincere gratitude to mdistiller, CTKD, and LSKD for their remarkable contributions.